Frititati/GraphColoringQ1/Documentation.md

 Finally, concerning the usage of colors, results confirm our expectations: LDF is better than Jones-Plassman, in the sense that, on average, it uses less colors.
 However, we should also remember that LDF takes a longer time to execute than Jones-Plassman.<br />

-The following graphs shows clearly the results we gained about usage of colors in both JP and LDF.<br />
+The following graphs shows clearly the results we gained about usage of colors in both Jones-Plassman and LDF.<br />

-## References
+# References

 Project Link: [https://github.com/Frititati/GraphColoringQ1](https://github.com/Frititati/GraphColoringQ1)